Select a language:

 Bats, Heroes of the Night

-Family Hike: Agua Chinon
+Family Hike: Baker Canyon

-Enjoy an afternoon family hike in Agua Chinon, part of OC Parks’ Irvine Ranch Open Space.
-We hike a gradual climb of 500 ft elevation as we watch for red-tailed hawks and mule deer.
-This activity originates in the City of Irvine and travels into Limestone Canyon Nature Preserve.
-The hike will average 3 miles round trip at an easy pace with a medium level of interpretation.
-This program is for participants who would enjoy a slower-paced gradual climb hike.
-Hikers should be in good health able to do a beginning hike over a variety of terrains.
+Enjoy an afternoon family hike in Baker Canyon, part of OC Parks’ Irvine Ranch Open Space.
+We will hike along a flat trail as we watch for red-tailed hawks and mule deer.
+The hike will average 2 miles round trip at an easy pace with a medium level of interpretation.
+This program is for participants who would enjoy a slower-paced and level hike.
 Wear comfortable clothes and sturdy shoes and bring water for the hike.
-Be ready to enjoy the sounds and smells of early evening.

 Please note that you will be asked to adhere to the following measures in order to participate: